foxypool/docs/docs/proof-of-spacetime/foxy-pool/pools/chia-og/faq.md

 ??? faq "Will the OG pool continue to work after the official pooling protocol is released?"
     Yes, this pool is here to stay

-??? faq "What is DR"
-    DR is short for Distribution-Ratio, a feature that allows users to choose the ratio of block winner - historical share they want to use.
-This works exactly the same as outlined [here](../../../../proof-of-capacity/foxy-pool/distribution-ratio.md) for PoC. **Note**: it is not yet possible to change the default DR of 0-100.

 ## Multi-Farming

 ??? faq "Can i farm my OG plots on Foxy and my portable plots somewhere else?"